UltraSalem/mightykingdoms/mightykingdoms_full.md

 |6 armies              |8x4       |

 ####Defended tiles
-A player that took _Defend_ as their action gains a terrain advantage.
+A player that took _Defend_ as their action gains a terrain advantage in a pitched battle.
 Their troops have dug some earthworks, or otherwise chosen an advantageous position from which to defend the tile.
 Follow the usual setup order of choose scenario, allocate scenery, and roll to choose table sides.
 However, before the player that chose sides deploys their first unit, the defending player may adjust the table depending on what kind of tile they are defending.

 |Settlement|Benefit|
 |:------------|:------------------------------------------|